 Try an exercise where you simply scribble down your thoughts and you try to not stop.
 This can be difficult to begin with, and a blank canvas can be intimidating.
 Write anything that comes into your head without judgement and just keep going.
 If you flex your 'ideas muscle' often, you’ll find your flow much quicker in the studio.

 Lyrics can be the embodiment of matters that are very important to you.
 So it’s understandable that an element of perfectionism worms it’s way into the process.
 This is why lyricists can get stuck on one line for hours at a time.
 A pro tip is to just write the jist of what you want to say on that line and move on.
 Stay in your flow.

 The first draft might end up being the final lyrics.
 A moment of brilliance where everything just clicked.
 But don’t be afraid to redraft and see if you can sculpt a better version of what you’ve got.
 With that in mind, keep hold of all of your works, complete and incomplete.
 You may find a way to turn an unfinished work in progress into a fully formed piece of art.

 Tools and Techniques

-Your audience probably won't read your lyrics, they'll hear them..
-So don't just write them down during the creative process, you have to say them or sing them to hear how they sounds.
+Your audience probably won't read your lyrics, they'll hear them.
+So don't just write them down during the creative process, you have to say them or sing them to hear how they sound.